 DOI: Please remove the "[pii]" field in any doi.
 E.g., doi:00932.2006 [pii] 10.1152/japplphysiol.00932.2006.
 Remove "00932.2006 [pii]".

-Abbreviations should be presented in one paragraph, in the format: "term: definition".
+Abbreviations must be presented in one paragraph, in the format: "term: definition".
 Please separate the items by ";".
 Please strictly follow the format.

 E.g. HIV: human immunodeficiency virus; SIV: simian immunodeficiency virus; ....